Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Common Randomness Capacity

 As a result, $P_{\star}$ is chosen such that:

-In Fig. \ref{figplotbinary}, we plot the channel power $P_{\star}$ as a function of the parameter $\mu$ with fixed noise variance $\sigma^2=1$.
-As we increase the parameter $\mu$, the binary sources are less correlated.
-As a result, the optimal power $P_{\star}$ starting where the common randomness capacity is maximum, increases too, as depicted in Fig. \ref{figplotbinary}.
+In Fig. \ref{figplotbinary}, the channel power $P_{\star}$ is plotted as a function of the parameter $\mu$, with a fixed noise variance of $\sigma^2=1$.
+As $\mu$ increases, the correlation between the binary sources decreases.
+Consequently, the optimal power $P_{\star}$, starting at which the common randomness capacity is the highest possible, also increases, as depicted in Fig. \ref{figplotbinary}.

 \end{example} \end{remark}